mavryk-network/mavryk-protocol/docs/introduction/mavryk.rst

 risks.

-There are several :ref:`test networks <test_networks>` for the Mavryk blockchain with :ref:`faucets <faucet>` to obtain free tez.
+There are several :ref:`test networks <test_networks>` for the Mavryk blockchain with :ref:`faucets <faucet>` to obtain free mav.
-These networks are intended for developers wanting to test their software before going to beta and for users who want to familiarize themselves with Mavryk before using their real tez.
+These networks are intended for developers wanting to test their software before going to beta and for users who want to familiarize themselves with Mavryk before using their real mav.

 Documentation source
 ~~~~~~~~~~~~~~~~~~~~